Blanche Lincoln: Caucuses and committees

 In 2004, Lincoln co-founded the Senate Hunger Caucus.
 The caucus was established to provide a bi-partisan forum for Senators and staff to discuss, advance and engage the Senate's work on national and international hunger and food insecurity issues.

 Lincoln also helped form the Moderate Dems Working Group, a coalition of moderate Senate Democrats whose stated goal is to work with Senate leadership and the administration toward finding bipartisan solutions to controversial political issues.
 In addition, she co-founded and currently co-chairs Third Way, a moderate think-tank whose self-described goals are "an economic agenda that is focused on growth and middle class success; a culture of shared values; a national security approach that is both tough and smart; and a clean energy revolution."

 Lincoln served on the Senate Finance Committee; Special Committee on Aging; Senate Committee on Energy and Natural Resources; Senate Social Security Task Force; Rural Health Caucus; Senate New Democrat Coalition and chair of the Rural Outreach for the Senate Democratic Caucus.

 On September 9, 2009, she became Chairman of the Senate Agriculture, Nutrition, and Forestry Committee.
 In the Committee’s 184-year history, she was the first Arkansan and the first woman to serve as Chairman.

 After Congress

 Lincoln remained in Washington after her re-election loss in November 2010, working as Special Policy Advisor at the firm of Alston & Bird.

 In 2011 Lincoln became chair of Small Business for Sensible Regulations, a project of the National Federation of Independent Business.

 In July 2013, Lincoln founded her own political consulting firm called Lincoln Policy Group.

+As of November 2020, Lincoln is an advisor of the RATE Coalition (Reforming America’s Taxes Equitably), which has lobbied for lower corporate tax rates during the Biden administration.
+She has since submitted many testimonies to congress for the organisation on the issue of corporate tax rates.